-As of the date of this prospectus supplement, approximately 6,750,000 of the approximately 8,100,000 shares of common stock held by employees and former employees, the options granted to the employees and the shares of common stock an employee may receive upon exercise of an option (all as granted under the Amended and Restated 1998 Stock Purchase and Option Plan for Key Employees) generally are subject to transfer restrictions until the sixth anniversary of the date the employees originally purchased their stock.
+As of the date of this prospectus supplement, approximately 6,300,000 of the approximately 6,900,000 shares of common stock held by employees and former employees, the options granted to the employees and the shares of common stock an employee may receive upon exercise of an option (approximately 13,300,000 shares issuable upon the exercise of currently exercisable options) (all as granted under the Amended and Restated 1998 Stock Purchase and Option Plan for Key Employees) generally are subject to transfer restrictions until the sixth anniversary of the date the employees originally purchased their stock.
 One exception to this transfer restriction allows an employee to sell shares of his or her common stock under an effective registration statement at the time Profit Sharing (Overseas) L. P., our majority shareholder and an indirect wholly owned subsidiary of Kohlberg Kravis Roberts & Co.
 L.P., sells its shares pursuant to such registration statement, in the same proportion as Profit Sharing (Overseas) sells its shares.
 None of our employees will participate in this offering.
-However, effective 30 days after the date of this prospectus supplement, we intend to release these transfer restrictions on an additional aggregate of approximately 2,165,000 of these shares, including approximately 612,000 shares held by our group executive officers, such that these shares may be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
-These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Banc of America Securities LLC, Credit Suisse First Boston LLC and J.P.
-Morgan Securities Inc.
+However, effective 30 days after the date of this prospectus supplement, we intend to release these transfer restrictions on an additional aggregate of approximately 4,820,000 of these shares and on approximately 6,300,000 shares that employees may receive upon the exercise of currently exercisable options, including approximately 1,850,000 shares and 920,000 shares subject to options held by our group executive officers, such that these shares may be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
+These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC.